 You name it.

 Our world is filled with temptations that promise real experience.
 Luckily there are many practices to bring us closer to ourselves.
 Closer to what you really experience.
 To help you let go of the models.
 Think of working out, meditation, breathing exercises, flow state – all roads to experiential reality.

-That is why, if you want to grow more social, there is loads of theory – but in the end, you have to act, experience and learn.
+That is why, if you want to grow more social, there are loads of theories – but in the end, you have to act, experience and learn.